SolaceDev/solace-dev-codelabs/markdown/kafka-connectors/kafka-connectors.md

 Duration: 0:10:00

-Next, point your favourite browser to [https://github.com/SolaceProducts](https://github.com/SolaceProducts) and search for `kafka`:
+Next, we are ready to fetch all the required components for the Solace PubSub+ Connectors for Kafka.
+Point your favourite browser to [https://github.com/SolaceProducts](https://github.com/SolaceProducts) and search for `kafka`:
 ![asdf](img/github_download.png)

-### Option 1: Download the Latest Release (easier)

-If you want the latest release you can download a pre-compiled version.
-On the right side of the screen, click the "Releases" and download the latest ZIP or TAR file.
-Open the archive, and look in the `lib` directory.
-Copy the `pubsubplus-connector-kafka-[source|sink]-x.x.x.jar` file into the Kafka installation location as in the step above.
+Click on the "source" one.

-### Option 2: Download and Build the Latest (better)
+### Option 1: Download and Build the Latest (better)

 You can download either or both, building and installation is the same.
 For simplicity, we will only do the source connector.
 Download the zip, or clone the project:
 ![asdf](img/github_download2.png)